ModularDev-Tools/Project-Aegis-CLI-MVP/README.md

 pip install praximous-aegis-cli

-Or, to contribute, clone the repository and install in editable mode: git clone [https://github.com/JamesTheGiblet/Project-Aegis-CLI.git](https://github.com/JamesTheGiblet/Project-Aegis-CLI.git) cd Project-Aegis-CLI pip install -e .[test]
+Or, to contribute, clone the repository and install in editable mode:

+git clone [https://github.com/JamesTheGiblet/Project-Aegis-CLI.git](https://github.com/JamesTheGiblet/Project-Aegis-CLI.git)
+cd Project-Aegis-CLI
+pip install -e .[test]

 How to Use It
-Navigate to your project's root directory and run the command: aegis /path/to/your/project
+​Navigate to your project's root directory and run the command:

+aegis /path/to/your/project

 Options
- * --output <directory>: Specify a custom output directory for security files.
+​--output <directory>: Specify a custom output directory for security files.
- * --verbose: See a detailed report of the scan as it runs.
+​--verbose: See a detailed report of the scan as it runs.
- * --dry-run: Preview changes without writing any files to disk.
+​--dry-run: Preview changes without writing any files to disk.

-The Roadmap
+​The Roadmap
-The current version is a solid foundation.
+​The current version is a solid foundation.
 Future development is focused on:
- * Support for more languages (e.g., Java, Rust).
+​Support for more languages (e.g., Java, Rust).
- * Optional integration with security tools like Snyk or OSV.
+​Optional integration with security tools like Snyk or OSV.
- * Greater customization of the generated template files.
+​Greater customization of the generated template files.

-Want to Go Deeper?
+​Want to Go Deeper?
-This free tool covers the basics.
+​This free tool covers the basics.
 For industry-grade security strategies, penetration testing, and building a secure development lifecycle (SDLC), a comprehensive guide is in the works.
-Find out more at jamesthegiblet.co.uk.
-License
+​License
-This project is licensed under the MIT License.
+​This project is licensed under the MIT License.

-Stop neglecting the basics.
+​Stop neglecting the basics.
 Good security docs are proof of professional code.

-.